supriya-project/supriya/docs/source/advanced/clocks.rst

     These docs are still under construction.

-Supriya provides a collection of musical-time-aware clocks which permit scheduling callbacks relative to both seconds, beats and measures, and which - by extension - understand tempo, time signatures and downbeats.
+Supriya provides a collection of musical-time-aware clocks for scheduling scheduling callbacks relative to both seconds, beats and measures, and which - by extension - understand tempo, time signatures and downbeats.